 If the silence continues, or the other person doesn’t want to proceed, just accept it.
 Don’t let it stand in the way of your positive relationship.
 Check in with them in a few months, as things may have changed.

 Victor David is Immediate Past President of the City Tattersalls Toastmasters Club in Sydney, Australia, where he works for the government as a senior communications advisor.
-He is founder of The Networking Experience, a platform that trains professionals in networking skills.
-Contact him at email@example.com.
+He is founder of aixplainer.com, a platform that helps people to understand AI better.
+Contact him at firstname.lastname@example.org.